 If you are not a fan of cycling, you can make the same trip by train without worrying.
 Many trains connect the different cities along Lake Geneva every day.
 To book your trip, go to the website of the Swiss railway company SBB.

-For even more ideas on how to get away from it all on the Old Continent, find out where to travel by train in Europe.
+For even more ideas on how to get away from it all on the Old Continent, find out our ideas for weekends in Europe and where to travel by train in Europe.

 Want a car-free weekend in France?

 Where to go without a car in France?
 For a change from big cities like Paris, Marseille or Lyon, we share with you 2 visits to small towns that are not very popular in France.
 A way to discover France in a different way and without the crowds of tourists.

 Fancy a weekend by the sea?
 Then head for Hyères, a city in the Var that is worth a visit.
 Don't miss to visit the old Hyères with its Art Trail.
 Also stop to admire the superb Villa Noailles.
 But the highlight of the show is the beach of Almanarre and the islands of Porquerolles and Port-Cros off the coast which will give you a real feeling of vacation under the sun of the French Riviera!

 For your nights in Hyères, the Almanarre Plage hotel is very well located with its feet in the water, only a few meters from the beach.
 It is accessible with the bus 39 from the station.

 Finally, to reach Hyères, allow 1 hour 20 minutes by TER from Marseille.

 Fancy a weekend near Paris by train?
 Located 1 hour and 15 minutes from the capital and accessible by bus from the Haute Picardie TGV station, Amiens is a city full of surprises that will not leave you indifferent.
 The Hortillonnages, a real green setting 15 minutes from the station, will offer you a breath of fresh air!
 Don't miss the old Amiens with its impressive cathedral.